gautamjajoo/gautamjajoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey folks!
-I am Gautam Jajoo, currently building a startup where we are tackling one of the hard problems in AI i.e. <b>making time align with context so machines can reason, forecast, and predict the world better</b>.
-I am quite <b>fascinated</b> by building something that can understand the underlying concepts of world better.
+I am Gautam Jajoo, currently building a startup where we are tackling one of the hardest problems in AI i.e. <b>making time align with context so machines can reason, forecast, and predict the world better</b>.
+I am quite <b>fascinated</b> by building systems that truly grasp the underlying concepts of how the world works.
 I love building things at the intersection of tech, finance, and research.

 <b>Education:</b> B.E.
 Computer Science & M.Sc.
-Economics, BITS Pilani
+Economics, BITS Pilani (2025)

-<b>Research Interests:</b> These days, I am mostly working on Time Series Foundational Models, causal reasoning, and agentic web search.
+<b>Research Interests:</b> These days, I am mostly working on Time Series Foundational Models, causal reasoning, and multi-agent systems.
 My journey has evolved quite a bit: I started with Federated Learning, Privacy-Preserving ML, and Causal Reasoning (heavily influenced by economics).
-From there, I moved into LLM reasoning, multi-agent systems, and now deeper into temporal intelligence.
+From there, I moved into LLM reasoning, agentic reasoning and retrieval, and now deeper into temporal intelligence.

 <b>Hobbies:</b> I love traveling, quizzing, playing chess (always up for a match — lichess: <i>gautamjajoo</i>), watching movies (I am a full-on movie buff), and writing jokes (I have even tried stand-up comedy!).